If you made any changes in Pure these will be visible here soon.

 Dr Kennedy joined Historic Scotland in 2006 and became Head of Science in early 2007 and Senior Conservation Scientist in 2011.
 As well as managing the science unit, Craig has supervised research internships, and co-supervised a number of studentships with Universities in to areas relating to historic building deterioration.
 The research carried out during this time included on-site analysis of Historic Scotland's Properties in Care as well as supporting and carrying out fundamental research in to building material decay and conservation.

-In August 2013 Craig joined Heriot Watt University's School of the Built Environment as a Senior Lecturer.
+In August 2013 Craig joined Heriot Watt University's School of the Built Environment as a Senior Lecturer in Building Materials.

 Current research includes analysis of historic glass from archaeological dig sites and in situ, and timber, with continuing interest in the utilisation of science as part of the conservation process.

-He is currently Director of Studies for the Edinburgh campus in the subject areas of Quantity Surveying and Construction Project Management, is a member of the Heriot-Watt University Senate (term 2021-2024), and the University Discipline Committee.
+He is currently Global Head of Discipline in the subject areas of Quantity Surveying and Construction Project Management, is a member of the Heriot-Watt University Senate (terms 2021-2024, 2024-2027), Chair of the Academic Integrity Group and Vice-Chair of the University Discipline Committee.

 Research Group Contact Details